CartoDB/carto-selfhosted-helm/README.md

   helm search repo carto -l
   ```

 4. Configure your deployment.
-Please, read the available [configuration](customizations/README.md) options.
-At least you need
+Please, read the available [customizations](customizations/README.md) options.
+At least you will need
 to configure your domain.

 5. Install CARTO: